 Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

-- Accelerates the deterioration of sealants and caulking around penetrations
+- Deteriorates sealants and caulking around penetrations

 - Promotes algae and biological growth on tile and shingle surfaces